top of page

 In 2017, I teamed up with historian and professor Alison Isenberg to begin looking at the volatile 1960s and the changes they brought to Trenton, looking in particular youth activism, the so-called riots of 1968, and the death of one young African-American college student, Harlan Joseph, who was shot by a white police officer.
 This collaboration will result in a feature documentary, Harlan B. Joseph Was Here and Professor Isenberg’s book, Uprisings, on the same topic.
 This work is the product of six years of original archival research and teaching, over eighty interviews, and the development of a public digital archive.
 It is also an exploration of how the medium of film and history cross pollinate and inform each other.

 The project has fostered a number of cohorts of summer interns over the years.
-In 2021, we’re hosting ASAP (Aspiring Scholars and Professionals) interns from five universities in New Jersey.
+In 2021 and 2922 we hosted interns from universities across New Jersey.
 The broader goal of all this work is to broaden scholarship about young people, particularly people of color, in the 1960s and the strategies they pursued in response to racial injustice.
 We're eager to engage students and young scholars in that study.

 The Trenton Project has also been working with the city’s Latinx population—specifically the Guatemalan enclave.
 Thanks to a 2019 Fulbright, I was able to spend a year in Salcajá, Guatemala, the city of origin for many of the newest Trentonians.
 That work is producing fresh suites of student films and a feature documentary, La Vida No Termina / Life Does Not End, about the long-term impact of migration on two cities in the Americas.